adlnet/xAPI-Spec/xAPI.md

 context given through the other parameters.

-The Activity Profile API also includes a method to retrieve a full description of an Activity from the LRS.
+The Activity Profile API also includes a method to retrieve a full description of an activity from the LRS.

 ###### GET activities
 Example endpoint: http://example.com/xAPI/activities

-Loads the complete Activity Object specified.
+Loads the complete activity object specified.

 Returns: 200 OK - Content
 <table>